paicoretech/analytics-service/README.md

 ## Community and Support

-This open source version is maintained by the PAiCore Technologies team and the community.
+This open source version is maintained by the PAiCore Technology team and the community.
 For commercial support, enterprise deployments, or custom solutions, please contact us at:

 🌐 https://paicore.tech